Computation of the Lambda function for a finite Galois extension: When is an odd degree Galois extension

-Then we may say $\lambda_{L/K}=1$ all possible cases if $[E^{N}:K]$ is odd.
+Since $|G|$ is odd, $[G:N]$ is odd and hence $\lambda_{L/K}=1$ by Lemma \ref{Lemma 4.2}(2).
+Then we may say $\lambda_{L/K}=1$ in all possible cases if $[E^{N}:K]$ is odd.
 When the big extension $E/F$ is odd then all intermediate extensions will be odd.
 Therefore, the theorem is proved for all possible cases.

 \end{proof}